How to ensure that your flexible PTO (Paid Time Off) benefits your employee while not denting you

 Winning with flexible PTO

-Before you address employee absenteeism within flexible PTO, you need to have a few facts clearly established in your mind to win with flexible time off.
+Before you address employee absenteeism within a flexible PTO framework, you need to have a few facts clearly established in your mind to win with flexible time off.

 That would not be fair to you, or your other employees.
 That certainly is also not the way to go for your employee too.